Jacksonville Restraining Order Attorneys

 Restraining Orders in Florida.

-A restraining order is commonly referred to as a protective order in Florida.
+A restraining order is commonly referred to as a protective order.
+The legal term is “Injunction”.
 The purpose of a restraining order is to prevent a person from having any contact or interaction with another person or to order a person out of an area.
-While a restraining order is a valuable tool in providing protection for an individual, and relatively easy to get in Florida, they can also be abused by false claims which in turn can cause serious problems for the person the restraining order is against.

 What exactly is a Restraining Order?

 There are different types of injunctions.
-A general injunction for protection is requested by a party who seeks protection from the court from another person who is causing them harm or will cause them harm.
+A general injunction for protection is requested by a party who seeks protection by the court from another person who is causing them harm or has the potential or is likely to cause them harm.
 The person seeking protection is called the Petitioner.
-The Petitioner must certify under oath and the Respondent (person against whom injunction is sought) must be personally served.
+The Petitioner must certify under oath.
+The Respondent (person against whom injunction is sought) must be personally served.
 A hearing is to be set at earliest time possible.
 The resulting Injunction cannot be amended without court order.

 The Different Types of Restraining Orders:

 An Ex-Parte Temporary Injunction affords immediate relief for a threatened family or household member.
-For an ex-parte injunction to be granted, it must appear to the court that such a person has reasonable cause to believe that she or he is in immediate and present danger of domestic violence.
-For an Ex-Parte Injunction a complaint must be filed in circuit court, notice must be given if possible to the Respondent and the resulting injunction only lasts for 15 days.
+For an ex-parte injunction to be granted, it must appear to the court that such a person has reasonable cause to believe that they are in immediate and present danger of domestic violence.
+For an Ex-Parte Injunction, a complaint must be filed in circuit court, notice must be given if possible to the Respondent and the resulting injunction will last for 15 days.

 A Permanent Injunction is available when it is necessary to protect the safety of the Petitioner for a long period of time.

-For an injunction against repeat violence the Petitioner must certify under oath that Respondent has committed two acts of violence or stalking against Petitioner or Petitioner’s family within the last 6 months.
+For an injunction against repeat violence the Petitioner must certify under oath that the Respondent has committed two acts of violence or stalking against the Petitioner or Petitioner’s family within the last 6 months.

 For an Injunction based on dating violence a court will determine whether there is a dating relationship based on certain factors.
-A victim of domestic violence who fears for his or her safety may keep any new address confidential in an attempt to prevent the assailant from finding his or her address.
+A victim of domestic violence who fears for their safety may keep any new address confidential in an attempt to prevent the assailant from finding his or her address.

 For an Injunction based on sexual violence the Petitioner must certify that there was any one incident of sexual violence or any other forcible felony when a sexual act was committed or attempted, regardless of whether criminal charges based on the incident were filed, reduced or dismissed by the state attorney.